chocolacula/easy_reflection_cpp/readme/installation.md

 ### Windows

-MSVC doesn't support it at all but there is some dark magic with MinGW and Clang you can dive in.
-Cannot help with that unfortunately.
+Regrettably, MSVC does not support for this feature.
+However, there is some dark magic with MinGW and Clang you can delve into.
+Unfortunately, I cannot provide assistance with that particular matter.